kamailio/kamcli/README.md

 on a Unix domain socket or FIFO file.
 The way to interact with Kamailio has to be set inside `kamcli` config file (kamcli.ini).

+### Important Note ###

+The master branch of `kamcli` is under ongoing work to upgrade the code to work with Python3.
+Migration to Python3 is required because Python2 has been deprecated and it is going to be removed from major Linux distributions.

+Therefore, for the moment, not all commands may work with Python3, if you find any problem, file a report on Issue Tracker.

+To run `kamcli` with Python2.x, use the git branch `v1.2-python2`.
+The branch will be kept for a while, but likely there will be no new features added to it.

 ### Features

 The prototype of using **kamcli** is: